Moulton Bicycle: Models

-Sellout
+Acquisition by Raleigh

 The success of the Moulton spurred competitors to produce their own small wheelers, such as the Raleigh RSW 16.
-The drop in sales from the increased competition brought the company into financial difficulties and in August 1967, it was taken over by Raleigh.
-Raleigh then produced both the RSW and the Moulton side by side.
+The drop in sales from the increased competition brought the company into financial difficulties, and in August 1967 it was taken over by Raleigh, who then produced the RSW and the Moulton side by side.

 Raleigh produced the Major, Major Deluxe and the Mark III (previous Moultons were known as Series 1 and Series 2).
-The main differences were a re-designed rear suspension using a rubber ball instead of a block, and a rear triangle replacing the swingarm of the earlier designs.
+The main differences were a redesigned rear suspension using a rubber ball instead of a block, and a rear triangle replacing the swingarm of the earlier designs.
 In 1974, production of the innovative cycles stopped.
-Some of the early Moulton bicycles are today considered to be collectors' items.
+Some of the early Moulton bicycles are today considered to be collector's items.

-Re-birth
+Rebirth

 In the early 1980s, Alex Moulton bought back the rights to the Moulton design from Raleigh, and brought out a design along broadly similar lines to the original.
 Aimed at the high end of the market, this AM series (which remains in production) has a space frame allowing high rigidity and low weight when compared to traditional steel frames.
 In 1998, the New Series Moulton was introduced.
 This, similar to the AM, incorporates a Flexitor front suspension, and a rear suspension based on the unified rear triangle principle.
 The New Series includes the Pylon and Double Pylon high-performance models: in the latter all large diameter tubes have been eliminated, resulting in a pure space frame design and low weight.

 Pashley-Moulton

 To bring the new design to a larger market, a cheaper variant of the AM bicycle design, the APB (All-Purpose Bicycle), was produced under licence by Pashley Cycles from 1992 to 2005.
 To reduce costs, Pashley use off-the-shelf components as far as possible instead of the custom components of the original Moultons: for example, specially manufactured 17 by 11/4 inch (ISO 369) wheels, tyres, and inner tubes were replaced by the more common 20-inch ETRTO 406 size.

 In 2005, the Pashley-Moulton design was updated to create the TSR series: high-performance, lighter versions of the Pashley-Moulton replacing the APB.
-Production of Moulton designs by Pashley ended after the creation of Moulton Cycle in 2008.
+In 2008 the TSR became the Moulton TSR when Alex Moulton Bicycles and Pashley Cycles combined to form a new company, The Moulton Bicycle Company.
+Production of the Moulton TSR by Pashley in Stratford-on-Avon continues today.
+In 2022, Moulton acquired the original Moulton Bicycle Works in Bradford-on-Avon, with the intention to make all Moulton products there.
+Since the start of 2023 the Moulton TSR has been made in Bradford-on-Avon.